skiadas/WebAppsCourse/notes/taskapp_setup.md

     ```

     This is by no means the only way to do it, but it is one way.
-- The functionality that actually requires a web-browser should be restricted to the Controller.
+- The functionality that actually requires a web browser should be restricted to the Controller.
 The other classes (models), should be self-sufficient, and we should be able to write tests for them directly.

 ### Initial Code